benegd/reproducible-research-course-project-2/rrproject2.md

 ## 6    25 TORNADO      4.10
 ```

-Plotting the effect of the ratio
+Plotting the effect of the ratio.

 ```r